kristianmandrup/github-graphql/README.md

 Use [Octokat.js](https://github.com/philschatz/octokat.js) API wrapper for a nice DSL.

+This project will integrate with [Jenkins-graphQL]() using [node-jenkins-api](https://github.com/jansepar/node-jenkins-api)

-Use Mongoose to store github data with project data.
-Why not ;)
+Perhaps use Mongoose to store github data with project data.
+Can we then simply use graffiti to expose entire data model as GraphQL?

 ```js
 var koa = require('koa');